 I have a good selection of medicines on board for most unexpected situations we are likely to encounter, including first aid, antibiotics, antifungals, anti-inflammatories, pain medication, seasickness medication, etc.

-Please bring along any medicine you require for personal use – the boat medicines are intended for unexpected / emergency use only.
+Please bring along any medicine you require for personal use, including your personal supply of seasickness medication – the boat medicines are intended for unexpected / emergency use only.

-Please also bring along seasickness medication for yourself.
-Please ensure you have tried out your seasickness medication on land it and that you do not have an adverse reaction to it, especially if you are planning to use scopalmine patches.
+Finally, please try out your seasickness medication on land and ensure that you do not have an adverse reaction to it, especially if you are using scopalmine patches.